Pokecube-Development/pokecube/source/machines_and_items/ability_field_amplifier.rst

       - Broadcast an Ability over a volume around the block
       - Broadcast the Shiny Charm effect around the block
-         - second worst use for shiny charm
+      * This is the second worst use for the shiny charm

       The Empty GUI for the AFA shows the item slot, as well as the ``<`` and ``>`` buttons used for selecting the range of effect. :raw-html:`<br />`
       The Power display is read as ``required/provided``.
-If the power is colored red, then more power is required for it to function.
+If the power font is colored red, then more power is required for it to function.

 .. grid:: 1